Nica Pierce: Television

-Nica made her appearance in the television series, Chucky, with Dourif also reprising her role.
+Nica became a recurring character in the television series Chucky, with Dourif also reprising her role.

-Two weeks after the events of Cult of Chucky, Nica is still possessed by Chucky and staying with Tiffany in a hotel room in Hackensack, New Jersey, where Chucky and Tiffany are originally from.
+Four years after the events of Cult of Chucky, Nica is still possessed by Chucky and staying with Tiffany in a hotel room in Hackensack, New Jersey, where Chucky and Tiffany are originally from.
 Nica is able to regain control of her body temporarily, usually at the sight of blood.
-During one incident she attempts to free a victim Chucky and Tiffany have tied to a chair but he becomes scared and hits her, allowing Chucky to take control and slit the man's throat.
+During one incident she attempts to free a victim Chucky and Tiffany have tied to a chair, but he becomes scared and hits her, allowing Chucky to take control and slit the man's throat.
 She later tries pretending to be Chucky to trick Tiffany but Tiffany isn't fooled and knocks Nica out with a frying pan.

 Tiffany ties Nica up and leaves her trapped inside Charles Lee Ray's childhood home.
-Later Devon Evans breaks into the house and discovers Nica who begs him to set her free, he does but it turns out it's actually Chucky pretending to be Nica and tasers Devon unconscious.
-After Chucky splits his soul into an army of dolls, Nica/Chucky gets into a fight with Tiffany who slaps her to the ground, allowing Nica to regain control.
-One of the Chuckys tells Tiffany to kill her but Tiffany having developed feelings for Nica decapitates the doll and knocks Nica out with a sedative.
+Later, Devon Evans breaks into the house and discovers Nica, who begs him to set her free.
+He does, but it turns out it's actually Chucky pretending to be Nica and tasers Devon unconscious.
+After Chucky splits his soul into an army of dolls, Nica/Chucky get into a fight with Tiffany, who slaps her to the ground, allowing Nica to regain control.
+One of the Chucky dolls tells Tiffany to kill her, but Tiffany, having developed feelings for Nica, decapitates the doll and knocks Nica out with a sedative.
 When Nica awakens she is horrified to discover that Tiffany (to protect herself from Chucky) has amputated her arms and legs.